‘Leading legal scholars’ support the abortion campaign

 Dear Commissioner Lahbib,

-[It is noteworthy that this letter, which primarily concerns the EU’s (supposed) competences in health policy matters, is not addressed to the Commissioner responsible, Oliver Varhelyi, but to Commissioner Lahbib, who has no competence in these matters and who is known to be ideologically very close to the abortion initiative.
-However, one would expect legal scholars (1) to know how responsibilities are distributed within the Commission and (2) to trust that their arguments are solid enough to be presentable also to someone who may not shair their own ideological stances.
+[It is noteworthy that this letter, which primarily concerns the EU’s (supposed) competences in health policy matters, is not addressed to the Commissioner responsible, Oliver Varhelyi, but to Commissioner Hadja Lahbib, who has no competence in these matters and who is known to be ideologically very close to the abortion initiative.
+However, one would expect ‘legal scholars ‘(1) to know how responsibilities are distributed within the Commission and (2) to trust that their arguments are solid enough to be presentable also to someone who may not shair their own ideological stances.
 The authors of this letter apparently do not have that modicum of confidence in their own reasoning.]

 We are writing as European Union lawyers, legal scholars and experts, ahead of the European Commission communication on the European Citizens’ Initiative My Voice, My Choice.
-We consider that the initiative proposes a concrete and legally sound way for the European Union to address critical obstacles faced by women across the European Union in accessing essential healthcare [That is precisely the question that would need to be clarified first: is the deliberate killing of a child, for the sole reason that it is unwanted, really a health service?
-The position seems so extravagant that it would at least require justification.
-But the authors of the letter spare themselves the trouble of providing any justification – they simply make a bizarre assertion and pretend it to be self-evident.
+We consider that the initiative proposes a concrete and legally sound way for the European Union to address critical obstacles faced by women across the European Union in accessing essential healthcare [That is precisely the question that would need to be clarified first: can the deliberate killing of a child, for the sole reason that it is unwanted, really be qualified a health service?
+The position seems so extravagant that it would at least require an elaborate justification.
+But the authors of the letter spare themselves the trouble of providing any justification – they simply make an utterly bizarre assertion and pretend it to be self-evident.
 This is not the level of argumentation one would expect from ‘leading experts’ in any scientific discipline.
 Of course, this is not a legal question for which a law professor could claim any special expertise, but a question that can be answered with normal common sense, which these letter writers seem to lack: no, killing children is obviously not a health service!],while respecting the EU’s limited supportive competence in the area of health.
 We strongly encourage you to issue a positive decision in response to this initiative.

 A cross-border abortion financing mechanism would serve to protect and improve human health of many EU inhabitants by addressing urgent cross-border health care needs that current EU law on cross-border healthcare does not adequately cover.
-[See above: if one has started with making false assumptions, the entire argument based on them will be false.
+[See above: if one has started with making false assumptions, the entire argument based on them will be by necessity false.
 Abortion is not a health service, but an act of killing – which, moreover, in the majority of cases is directed against completely healthy children.]
 It would support Member States that provide safe and legal abortion care to patients from other Member States, thereby advancing women’s dignity, equality and human rights and public health across the EU.

 The mechanism could establish a common framework for coordination and financing among participating Member States.
 On the basis of neutral, pre-defined eligibility criteria set by the European Commission, participating Member States could access dedicated funding to cover the provision of abortion care to cross-border patients.
 [Here it becomes apparent: the so-called ‘voluntary participation’ is meant to provide access to funds that all Member States are required to provide (involuntarily!).]
 By directing funding to participating Member States to ensure the delivery of abortion care to cross-border patients by existing providers, under applicable national rules, and as part of the ordinary health system of the treating Member State, this approach would respect the bounds of the limited EU competence in Article 168(5) and 168(7) TFEU.
 The prospective allocation of funds would ensure predictability, while reporting and accountability requirements would align with standard EU budgetary rules.